Limited-timeFree scans and removals, no strings attached.Start free

 What would have prevented this

 ICE List is the federal version of the threat that has been running against state and local officers for years.
 An insider leaked the source data.
-The site published the names.
+The site verified it with AI.
 Anyone with a name from the list and an internet connection can convert that name into a current home address using the same people-search and broker pages a stalker would use against any sworn officer.
 The federal [Lieu Act](/laws/lieu-act) covers federal judges only.
 Federal LE has no equivalent statute.
-The defensive layer is continuous broker removal across every commercial channel that resells your residence by name.
+Until S. 1952 or a successor passes, the defensive layer is continuous broker removal across every commercial channel that resells your residence by name.
 We file opt-outs across 200+ broker sites and re-run the demands when listings come back.
 When a roster-style leak happens upstream, removal is what shortens the chain between the leaked name and the front door.

 Public sources